websharp/magento2-force-login/README.md

 ### Whitelisting

 Whitelisting is based upon the usage of rules.
-The rule syntax uses the [RegEx](https://en.wikipedia.org/wiki/Regular_expression) (regular expression) pattern.
+The strategy selection defines how the rules are interpreted, [details are listed below](#strategies).
 By default, some static rules are already listed.
 The following example shows, how to add a whitelist entry for the homepage (startpage).

 Navigate to the **Overview Grid** and use the *Add Entry* button.